LitiumAB/Education/Developer Education/Tasks/Author service/README.md

 ### Try it out

-1. Build your solution and verify that your page and block is listing books from `AuthorServiceImpl`
+1. Build your solution and verify that your page is listing books from `AuthorServiceImpl`
 1. If you get stuck a finished example of the service and `AuthorViewModelBuilder` can be found in the [_Resources_-folder](Resources/AuthorViewModelBuilder.cs)